shrysr/hugo-sr/content/home/about.md

 # About me

-I am a post graduate mechanical engineer,  with 5+ years of work experience in several functions revolving around the areas of:

-- R&D
-- Design engineering,
-- Computational Fluid Dynamics (CFD) simulations,
-- Combustion
-- Aerodynamics.
-- Application Engineering
-- Programming
+I'm an **engineer**, **dreamer**, **hacker**, **data scientist** and **technophile** who enjoys performing in-depth research and analysis, as well as developing end-to-end solutions that drive Business Intelligence and Growth.

+Possess a keen eye to comprehend the big picture along with a penchant towards implementing workflow automation.

-I also have a keen interest in the field of Data Science, and enjoy coding and automating workflows.
+I have a keen interest in the field of Data Science, and enjoy coding.
 My interest also extends to quantified self improvement and productivity techniques, writing, research and using [Emacs](https://www.gnu.org/software/emacs/) for all my workflows.

 ## About this site
 - This is a static website created using [hugo](https://gohugo.io/).